Kim Kardashian Is All Curves In Skin-Tight Leather During Date Night With Kanye West

 According to People Magazine, Kim recently opened up about her life with Kanye, revealing to her fans on social media that she doesn’t think she and her husband will have any more children, because four is all that she can handle at the moment with her busy life.

-“I LOVE my babies so much but 4 is all I can handle with how busy I am, and each one of my babies needs so much attention,” Kardashian wrote on Instagram when asked about expanding her family.
+“I LOVE my babies so much but 4 is all I can handle with how busy I am, and each one of my babies needs so much attention,” Kim wrote on Instagram when asked about expanding her family.

 As many fans know, Kim is busy with her makeup line, KKW Beauty, as well as her new shapewear products.
 She also films the family’s reality series on the regular and is currently in school studying to take the bar exam and become a lawyer like her late father.